-The proposed project would be in keeping with existing City of Paso Robles land use and zoning requirements, and would use land already disturbed for transportation uses.
-The SLO County Corp Yard property is zoned appropriately for Government uses, and it is surrounded by other public uses to the west and west-southwest (US-101, 13th Street and the northbound on-ramp), the Salinas River to the east, a commercial use (Taps Truck Accessories) to the southeast, and heavy equipment storage to the north and south-southeast.
-The implementation of the project would be compatible with surrounding land uses.
+The proposed project would be in keeping with existing use by the County of San Luis Obispo (a superior agency to the City of Paso Robles), and would use land already disturbed for transportation uses.
+The SLO County Corp Yard property is zoned Open Space, and it is surrounded by other public land uses to the west and west-southwest (US-101, 13th Street and the northbound on-ramp), the Salinas River to the east, a commercial land use (Taps Truck Accessories) to the southeast, and heavy equipment storage to the north and south-southeast.
+The implementation of the project would be compatible with the County's existing use as a transportation-related facility.